suraj17042/Algo/README.md

 # Algo

 ## Prerequisites
-- Basic understanding of any programming language(The code in this repo is done in Python)
+- Basic understanding of any programming language(The code in this repo is done in Java)

 ## Difficulty
 - Beginner